um-dsrg/RUMpy/GUI/README.md

 To run the application packager, open a terminal in the ```./GUI``` folder and run the command ```npm run build```.
 This should take a few minutes and will result in three folders in the form of ```./DeepFiR_GUI-*OS name*-x64```.
 The respective executables can be found in each folder and the application can be run by either clicking on the file, or in the case of Linux running the command ```./DeepFIR_GUI-linux-x64/DeepFIR_GUI```.

+For convenience, a packaged pre-release version of the GUI application has also been made available under the tag [v0.1.0-alpha](https://github.com/um-dsrg/RUMpy/releases/tag/v0.1.0-alpha).

 Backend Super-Resolution System - Flask
 --------------------------